faadias/ezdb/README.md

 Before You Begin
 ================

 You may test the examples below using your browser's Developer Tools.
-If that is Google Chrome, use the Console tab for the inputs and check the Resources tab to monitor your database.
-Bear in mind, however, that some of the changes, mainly those that affect the sructure of a table, might only be shown after you refresh the page (closing and reopening it also works).
+If that is Google Chrome, use the Console tab for the inputs and check the "Application" tab (or "Resources" in older versions) to monitor your database.
+Bear in mind, however, that some of the changes, mainly those that affect the structure of a table, might only be shown after you refresh the page (closing and reopening it also works).
 Some other time, refreshing the database (by right-clicking on it and choosing "Refresh IndexedDB") may suffice.

 Usage
 =====